12 Tips For Parents To Deal With A Disrespectful Teenager

 12. Shift to deeper thinking

-It is important for you as a parent to understand what your child is going through.
+When parenting teenagers, you need to understand what your child is going through.
 Have conversations with them and analyze the mood they are in.
 Humility and transparency are the main aspects that might lead to a turnaround.

 Also, keep in mind that this is just a phase.
 The majority of the teens grow out of this phase with positive outcomes.
 It might take a longer time for a few, while for others, it might be shorter; but in the end, they come out of this as more robust and independent adults.